gopro/cineform-sdk/docs/README.md

 ![](readmegfx/level1-640.png "1D Wavelet")

-For a two level wavelet, you repeat the same horinztal and vertical wavelet operations of the top left quadrant to provide:
+For a two level wavelet, you repeat the same horizontal and vertical wavelet operations of the top left quadrant to provide:

 ![](readmegfx/level2-640.png "2 Level 2D-Wavelet")